maximemulder/clam/GRAMMAR.md

 # Grammar

-NOTE: This file is not up-to-date

 This is the current "ideal" grammar I have in mind for Clam.
-I believe this grammar is context-free if we resolve its conflicts, it is however not LR(1).
-Alternatives are generally listed by order of precedecence.
+It can be parsed in LR(1) except for lambdas.

 ## Grammar